mcnicholls/grunt-jscrambler/doc/beginners.md

 # Never used Node.js and Grunt before
 Please install [Node.js](http://nodejs.org/download/)

-On the root of your project and create package.json:
+On the root of your project create package.json:
 ```js
 {
   "dependencies": {